MicrosoftDocs/quantum-docs/articles/optimization-binary-optimization.md

 ---
-title: Binary Optimization
+title: Binary optimization
-description: This document describes Binary Optimization and its use in formulating optimization problems.
+description: This document describes binary optimization and its use in formulating optimization problems.
 author: aminbarzegar
 ms.author: ambarzeg
 ms.date: 1/21/2021